Eastern Libyan forces plan to intensify Tripoli offensive

 The disclosure of the call and a U.S. statement that it “recognised Field Marshal Haftar’s significant role in fighting terrorism and securing Libya’s oil resources” has boosted the commander’s supporters and enraged his opponents.

+U.N.
+Envoy Ghassan Salame left the heavily-fortified compound in Tripoli to travel abroad for a few days to “hold meetings in a number of cities to seek to stop the war in Libya”, a U.N. spokesman said, without giving details.

+The U.N. mission for Libya has reduced its staff present in Libya since the outbreak of fighting.

-Writing by Ulf Laessing; Editing by Edmund Blair
+Additional reportign by Michelle Nichols at the United Nations; Writing by Ulf Laessing; Editing by Edmund Blair and Tom Brown